 There is no downside!

 The risk profile of 2 companies at baseline and over a 2-year period determined via an annual Health Risk Assessment is shown above.
-Company I has a higher risk profile , with more employees at high risk relative to Company II with a healthier profile and less employees at high risk.
-Changes in risk over 2 years after a quality, comprehensive and incentivized Corporate Wellness program are projected for both companies.
+A company I have a higher risk profile, with more employees at high risk relative to Company II with a healthier profile and fewer employees at high risk.
+Changes in risk over 2 years after a quality, comprehensive and incentivized Corporate Wellness program is projected for both companies.
 These changes are realistic and achievable and result in healthier employees overall.

 These cost savings estimate the potential annual savings that may be realized by reducing health risks in each organization.
 And if the actual health costs are appropriately recorded, these estimates can be verified through measurement of actual costs.